 All visitors but especially those on the autistic spectrum, will have the opportunity to ‘dig’ for archaeology, handle historic objects, dress-up in replica & period costume and pose for a souvenir digital photo in front of a period ‘green screen’ backdrop.
 We will be offering puzzles, a detective trail and the opportunity to explore the galleries using our guide to the sensory experiences in the Museum.
 A comfy ‘chill-out’ area will be available for those needing time to relax, and ear defenders will be available to borrow.
 There will also be a quiz aimed at visitors who know little about ASC but who are interested in finding out more.
 Pre-visit information is available here: https://www.chelmsford.gov.uk/leisure-theatres-and-museums/museums/chelmsford-museum/your-visit-to-chelmsford-museum/accessibility-at-chelmsford-museum/ or telephone 01245 605700 and ask for Amanda or Yvonne.

-Saturday 11th March 2017, early opening for children who have autism and other needs and their families, 9.00-10.30.
+Saturday 10th June 2017, early opening for children who have autism and other needs and their families, 9.15-10.30.
 Each month a different gallery will be opening early.
-I In March our Nature’s Library and Vivarium (Live Animals) galleries will be open earlier, and there will be a musical performance by Manchester University’s Music Society from 9.45am.

 Activities take place before the museum opens to the general public.
 There is also a quiet room.
 Sessions are free, no need to book.
 For children aged 5-16.
 For more information contact Victoria Grant on 0161 306 1770 email@example.com or see the website.